| We've

 bag, you can stay on your sofa back home and turn the television

 down low.
-The virtues of polyethylene bushings are &well,
+The virtues of polyethylene bushings are, well,

-they re dirt cheap and that s about it.
-We don t
+they're dirt cheap and that's about it.
+We don't

 use many bushings in our cars.

-re rounded, since who but a racer would go to this much
+have rounded ends because I got sick of cutting myself on"book" suspension brackets.
+Also they look racier when they're rounded, since who but a racer would go to this much

 trouble to save a few grams.